OUR STUDENT ADVISORY COUNCIL

 Julia graduated from Blair High School (go Vikings!) in 2016 with an International Baccalaureate Diploma and is studying Behavioral Biology and Visual Art at Johns Hopkins University (go Hop!).
-She is involved in behavioral science research, cultural and community service clubs, wind ensemble, and has a work study job.
-After getting her Bachelor's, Julia hopes to attend medical school and be able to help people in third world countries..
+She is involved in behavioral science research, cultural and community service clubs, and wind ensemble and has a work study job.
+After getting her Bachelor's, Julia hopes to attend medical school and be able to help people in developing nations.
 She was first introduced to CAP through SAT workshops, and CAP has helped her ever since with college applications, resumes, and more.
 Julia is excited to serve on the Student Advisory Council because she loves CAP and helping other students succeed.

 Haley StrehlUniversity of Oregon